-Since our inception, we have financed our operations primarily through the net proceeds of private placements, an IPO, a secondary public offering and five registered direct offerings under our shelf registration statements.
-At June 30, 2012, we had cash and cash equivalents aggregating \$7.5 million and working capital of \$7.0 million.
+Since our inception, we have financed our operations primarily through the net proceeds of public and private offerings of our common stock and a government grant.
+At September 30, 2012, we had cash and cash equivalents aggregating \$12.0 million and working capital of \$11.3 million.
 At December 31, 2011, we had cash and cash equivalents of \$6.0 million and working capital of \$5.4 million.
-At June 30, 2012, substantially all of our cash and cash equivalents were deposited with one financial institution, and such balances were in excess of federally insured limits throughout the quarter.
+At September 30, 2012, substantially all of our cash and cash equivalents were deposited with one financial institution, and such balances were in excess of federally insured limits throughout the quarter.

-We have to date incurred operating losses, and we expect these losses to continue into the future as we seek to conduct the clinical studies and trials required before we can commercialize CPP-109 and CPP-115.
+We have to date incurred operating losses, and we expect these losses to continue into the future as we seek to conduct the clinical studies and trials required before we can commercialize any of our product candidates.
 We anticipate using current cash on hand to finance these activities.
-It will likely take several years to obtain the necessary regulatory approvals to commercialize CPP-109 and CPP-115 in the United States.
+It will likely take several years to obtain the necessary regulatory approvals to commercialize any of our product candidates in the US.

-We currently believe that we have the cash resources to complete our currently ongoing clinical trials and studies and to continue our operations through the first quarter of 2014.
+At September 30, 2012 we had cash and cash equivalents of \$11,973,860 and on October 26, 2012, we received a cash infusion from BioMarin of \$5,000,000.
+Based on currently available information, we estimate that we have sufficient working capital to support our operations through the first quarter of 2014.
+We will require additional capital to support our operations in periods after the first quarter of 2014.
 These expectations are based on current information available to us.
-If the cost of these studies is greater than we expect, or if such studies take longer to complete, our assumptions may not prove to be accurate.
+If the estimated costs of our ongoing studies are greater than we expect, or if such studies take longer to complete, our assumptions may not prove to be accurate.

-We will require additional funding to complete studies or trials other than those described above, including any Phase III clinical trial that we may be required to complete before we are in a position to file an NDA for CPP-109 for cocaine addiction and any additional human studies of CPP-115 evaluating the safety and efficacy of its use in treating addiction and epilepsy.
+We will require additional funding to complete additional studies or trials of our product candidates, including any additional human studies of CPP-115 evaluating the safety and efficacy of its use in treating addiction and/or epilepsy.
 Since these additional studies or trials have not yet been developed, we cannot estimate what our funding requirements will be with respect to such studies or trials.
-We will also require additional working capital to support our operations beyond the first quarter of 2014.
+We will also require additional funding to complete the development of FirdapseTM.
+Finally, we will require additional working capital to support our operations beyond the first quarter of 2014.
 There can be no assurance as to the amount of any such funding that will be required for these purposes or whether any such funding will be available to us when it is required.